-When with your lawmakers, you will begin with a quick "30-second speech."
+When with your lawmakers or their staff, you will begin with a quick "30-second speech."
 In many cases this will be all the opportunity that you have.
-Other times your member will follow-up with comments and additional questions.
-It may be helpful to write down the other things you think are important in case you have the opportunity to share.
+Other times they will follow-up with comments and additional questions.
+It may be helpful to write down theother things you think are important in case you have the opportunity to share.